-Our end-of-project conference, held in Birmingham, was a fitting and well-deserved celebration of the tremendous work carried out by the range of cross-sector, institutional collaborations, and an opportunity to bring together all APs, including those following our CPD and Communities of Practice strands.
+Our end-of-project National Advanced Practitioner Conference, held in Birmingham, was a fitting and well-deserved celebration of the tremendous work carried out by the range of cross-sector, institutional collaborations, and an opportunity to bring together all APs, including those following our CPD and Communities of Practice strands.

 All of the presentations delivered in the conference workshops together with an electronic version of the conference booklet can be viewed and downloaded from the course Padlet.
 This Padlet also contains resources and links to much of the content delivered through the 3-day AP CPD, taught programme.
 Also, Joanne Miles shares her reflections on the national AP Conference in her blog.
 Joanne worked on the national programme in an advisory role, and also trained programme mentors and led training for Project Leads as part of the collaborative projects.

 During the morning, four groups of delegates each engaged directly with a suite of three projects and, in the afternoon, reformed into small Action Learning Sets to share those experiences (and their reflection on them) with 3 other colleagues from the other morning groups.
 This enabled everyone to become familiar with a significant sample of the work carried out by APs and organisations over the last year.